About Us

 OSAID volunteers gain invaluable life skills, grow and build confidence as they participate in networking, leadership and communication opportunities.
 Founded in 1987, OSAID has a strong history of high school students practicing responsible choices, during a time many are learning to drive and deal with a variety of issues related to social situations.
 These social situations, alcohol and drug use and the reliance on smartphones, are key dangers related to impaired and distracted driving and contribute to crashes, serious injuries and fatalities among young people and novice drivers.
 OSAID encourages youth to practice responsible choices and to never to drive while impaired.
 OSAID chapter members regularly hold awareness raising activities, and school events aimed at raising awareness about the dangers of driving while impaired or distracted driving.

-Each year, over one hundred OSAID school groups reaches thousands of students and families with a positive message of "Safer Roads Safer Community" These groups are supported by adult teacher/mentor/allies, a youth advisory council as well as countless amazing youth volunteers.
+Each year, OSAID groups and volunteers reache thousands of students and families with a positive message of "Safer Roads Safer Community" These groups are supported by adult teacher/mentor/allies, a youth advisory council as well as countless amazing youth volunteers.
 OSAID has graduated over ten thousand youth leaders who are now living their adult lives and not driving impaired.

 Our History